 Opened in summer 2020, this newly renovated, three-story French-style bistro and café honours the founders of Garneau, one of the city’s oldest and most historic neighbourhoods.
 In 1874, Eleanor and Laurent Garneau arrived and settled here, just southwest of the centre of town.
 Laurent was a Métis man who fought alongside Louis Riel in the Red River Rebellion, and the two quickly became the heart of local cultural, playing music and organizing parties.
 Now, their namesake serves up excellent delicious and creative coffee—one is infused with a lavender compote, and another with chocolate and hazelnut—alongside all sorts of handmade breads and sweets (including the most ornate éclairs you’ve ever seen).
 Enjoy it all, and the view, too, which sweeps across the North Saskatchewan River Valley.

 Drawn like metal to a magnet, as many as 100,000 hopeful, would-be prospectors travelled from around the world to this outpost during the Klondike gold rush.
 And while there’s still gold in them hills, tourism is now the main draw here.
-The town maintains a frontier feel: the streets are wooden boardwalks and Parks Canada preserves the buildings—seventeen of them date back to the Klondike, including the stately Commissioner’s Residence, and the Palace Grand Theatre.
-And while it’s remote—just a tick below the Arctic Circle—you can still taste the best coffee in Canada at BonTon and Co., which serves both cold brews and iced lattes, as well as the usual variety of hot espresso options.
+Dawson City maintains a frontier feel: the streets are wooden boardwalks and Parks Canada preserves the buildings—17 of them date back to the Klondike, including the stately Commissioner’s Residence, and the Palace Grand Theatre.
+And while it’s remote—just a tick below the Arctic Circle—you can still sample some of the best coffee in Canada at BonTon and Co., which serves both cold brews and iced lattes, as well as the usual variety of hot espresso options.
 The food is elevated, too—they make their own charcuterie at their in-house butcher shop and use cheeses from the nearby Klondike Creamery, Yukon’s only dairy farm.

 Now that you know where to get the best coffee in Canada, check out the best coffee roasters in every province.